BijanProjects/TableLLM/README.md

 # TableLLM
-This repository is related to the use of large language models (LLMs) on tabular data.
+This repository is dedicated to the use of large language models (LLMs) on tabular data.